Ngaiti/Horse-tracker/README.md

 ## Project Setup

-The project is split into two folders: `horse-tracker-frontend` and `horse-tracker-backend`.
+The project is split into two folders: `horse-frontend` and `horse-backend`.
 You must run both concurrently in separate terminal windows.

 ### Backend Setup

 1. Navigate to the backend directory:
     ```bash
-    cd horse-tracker-backend
+    cd horse-backend
     ```
 2. Install dependencies:
     ```bash